Originally published February 2020. Updated Feb 1, 2023.

 Costs Kern Co. residents $400 million each year!

 This is alarming!
 But we can do something about this by being more mindful of our choices and also by being in-tune with our body.
 Make a mindful shift in your thoughts when it comes to your wellness journey.
 Consider making baby steps for your improved health.
-Partner with practitioners that educate (or support your choices for) quality and source of foods consumed.
+Partner with practitioners that educate (and support your choices for) quality and source of foods consumed.
 Refer to this blog post for more inspiration on taking baby steps for your wellness journey!